Yogesh-K-Matkar/react_concept_react_app/README.md

 11. Concept of logical variable where we can assign derived value generated from JS function, expression or operations that can be shown at specific location with jsx based on Condition using Conditional Operators/Logic such Ternary, IF-ELSE block, etc.

-12. Incase of importing Export Default component then while import any name be used without curly braces. eg. import NetflixSeries from "./components/NetflixSeries"; (Where export component name is NetflixSeries)
+12. Incase of importing Export Default component then while import any component name be used without curly braces. eg. import NetflixSeries from "./components/NetflixSeries"; (Where export component name is NetflixSeries)

 13. While in case importing Export Named component then while import same Component name to be used with curly braces {ComponentName}